Table of Contents Show

 “I like my money right where I can see it…hanging in my closet”. –Carrie Bradshaw

 Furniture is a fantastic way to create portable storage.
 Not only can you move the pieces around in your space as needed, but you can take them with you when you can finally afford that sprawling two-bedroom.
 Think storage ottoman (the top can be removed), nightstands with drawers, dressers, armoires, and a bathroom vanity rather than a pedestal sink.
 At least half of your furnishings should offer storage.

-Shelves are a must for books, and also an excellent spot for accessories as well as liquor, dishware, and glassware.
+Shelves are a must for books and an excellent spot for accessories and liquor, dishware, and glassware.
+Install shelves in your bathroom and use for toiletries; install olive oil, dried herbs, and spices in your kitchen.
 Hang above a sofa and arrange your favorite hardbacks with artwork and a few accessories.
-Install shelves in your bathroom and use for toiletries; install in your kitchen for olive oil, dried herbs, and spices.

 Under the bedUnder the bed

-This option may date back to caveman times, but it’s practical and very inexpensive.
-Purchase long, flat storage containers and keep seasonal clothing as well as holiday decorations out of sight.
-If you have a queen-size bed, you should be able to fit at least three, if not, four containers under it.
+This option may date back to caveman times, but it’s practical and inexpensive.
+Purchase long, flat storage containers and keep seasonal clothing and holiday decorations out of sight.
+If you have a queen-size bed, you should be able to fit at least three, if not four, containers under it.
 Your single closet will feel roomy in a New York minute, making space for your new threads.

-Boxes may be small, but they are great for tchotchkes such as jewelry, sunglasses, keys, bills and other paperwork, remote controls, and more.
-I am a firm believer in decorative boxes, and just about every surface in my apartment has one, or several.
+Boxes may be small, but they are great for tchotchkes such as jewelry, sunglasses, keys, bills and other paperwork, remote controls, etc. I believe in decorative boxes, and just about every surface in my apartment has one or several.
 Choose boxes that coordinate with your color scheme.
 Decorate and organize at the same time.

 Kitchen cabinets to the ceilingKitchen cabinets to the ceiling

-The higher your cabinets go, the more you can store.
-Upper cabinets are the ideal place to keep those items you use a few times per year, or other belongings as long as you don’t mind an occasional climb.
+The higher your cabinets go, the more you can store them.
+Upper cabinets are ideal for keeping items you use a few times per year or other belongings as long as you don’t mind an occasional climb.
 For access, purchase a small folding stepladder that you can easily hide behind a piece of furniture.